-9,250 acres (58% of the allotment) are considered capable of supporting grazing and all the acres are in satisfactory Rangeland Management Status (RMS), although there is the opportunity for improvement in vegetative ground cover on grasslands of alluvial soils.
+11,786 acres (51% of the allotment) are considered capable of supporting grazing.
+Of those acres, approximately 76% or 8,957 acres are in satisfactory Rangeland Management Status (RMS).

-This Allotment Management Plan (AMP) implements the decision (supported by the Chino Grazing Project Environmental Assessment) made by Linda L. Jackson, Chino Valley District Ranger on February 2, 2004.
+This Allotment Management Plan implements the decision (supported by the Chino Grazing Project Environmental Assessment) made by the Chino Valley District Ranger on February 2, 2004.